Highlights

 As for the findings of the studies based on the Select Trial, those who took semaglutide died at lower rates from all causes, including cardiovascular disease and COVID, over the course of more than three years.
 Also, people taking the drug were just as likely to catch COVID but were less likely to die from it.
 Furthermore, semaglutide consistently reduced the risk of adverse cardiovascular events, such as heart failure.
 Semaglutide was also associated with improved symptoms in patients with cardiovascular disease as well as lowered systemic inflammation, regardless of whether people lost weight.

 Although the manner in which semaglutide may lower chances of death and potentially stave off aging are uncertain, its association with lowered inflammation may provide a hint.
-If semaglutide does lower chronic inflammation, it may work against age-related systemic inflammation (known in aging science as inflammaging).
+If semaglutide does lower chronic inflammation, it may work against inflammaging—chronic, unresolved low-grade inflammation.
 In that regard, inflammaging is one of the hallmarks of aging—physiological characteristics that arise during aging—the targeting of which may slow or reverse aging processes.
-In this way, semaglutide may work against age-related chronic inflammation, among possibly other hallmarks of aging, to delay the aging process.
+In this way, semaglutide may work against age-related chronic inflammation to delay the aging process and possibly counter other hallmarks of aging.

 Semaglutide Is an Injectable Prescription Drug that Suppresses Hunger